Boy Scouts will allow transgender children into programs

-The organization's leadership had considered a recent case in Secaucus, New Jersey, where an 8-year-old transgender child had been asked to leave his Scout troop after parents and leaders found out he is transgender.
+The organization's leadership considered Joe Maldonado's case in Secaucus, New Jersey.
+The 8-year-old had been asked to leave his Scout troop after parents and leaders found out he is transgender.
 But the statement issued Monday said the change was made because of the larger conversation about gender identity going on around the country.

 "For more than 100 years, the Boy Scouts of America, along with schools, youth sports and other youth organizations, have ultimately deferred to the information on an individual's birth certificate to determine eligibility for our single-gender programs," the statement said.
 "However, that approach is no longer sufficient as communities and state laws are interpreting gender identity differently, and these laws vary widely from state to state."

-Kristie Maldonado said she had mixed emotions Monday night when a representative of Boy Scouts of America called to tell her the organization would allow her son, Joe, to re-enroll in his troop after he was asked to leave last fall.
+Kristie Maldonado, Joe's mother, said she had mixed emotions Monday night when a Boy Scouts representative called to tell her the organization would allow her son to re-enroll in his troop after he was asked to leave last fall.
 Maldonado said she would like her son to rejoin the Secaucus troop, but only if the scout leader who made the previous decision leaves.

 She said Joe, who will turn 9 on Wednesday, has spoken publicly about the incident.
 She called him a "ham" and noted he had a big birthday party on Saturday with the mayor of Secaucus in attendance.